-Some probably don’t think about service lines running underground on their property which are the pipes and wires that connect your home to your energy companies, cable provider, or municipality even if it is not visible.
+What is Buried Utility Lines Coverage or Underground Service Lines Coverage?
+Now, some probably don’t think about service lines running underground on their property.
+These are the pipes and wires that connect your home to your energy companies, cable provider, or municipality even if it is not visible.
 Every homeowner should realize that they are responsible for the underground service lines that run from the street to their home.
 This means that any drain and water pipe, including underground communication and electric wires running from the street into your home, are all your responsibility to fix should an issue occur.

-Service Line Coverage provides protection against accidental loss due to down power lines.
+Firstly, Service Line Coverage provides protection against accidental loss due to down power lines.
 It extends coverage for damages to any of the wiring or piping underground or devices attached to them that connect a home to a private system or a public utility service.
-Damage to such lines usually occurs unexpectedly and fortunately, this coverage gives protection from failure due to:
+Damage to such lines usually occurs unexpectedly and fortunately.
+That said, this coverage gives protection from failure due to:

 - Hidden defects